Matsesta Microdistrict: Economy

 The economy of Matsesta is based on holiday tourism and on balneotherapy.

 Transportation

 The area is served by the Matsesta railway station.
-There is frequent suburban service between Sochi railway station and Adler railway station.
+There is suburban service between Sochi railway station and Adler railway station.

 The M27 Highway connecting Novorossiysk with Adler passes through Matsesta.
 The highway serves as the bypass road for the center of Sochi, and it joins the coast next to Matsesta.
 South of Matsesta, it follows the coast.
 There is also a road up the Matsesta River valley.

 Culture and recreation

-Matsesta hosts a major part of all resorts in Sochi.
-Some of those have been built in the 1930s and considered as good examples of early Soviet architecture.
+Matsesta hosts a part of all resorts in Sochi.
+Some of those have been built in the 1930s.

 There is an aquarium in Novaya Matsesta.